STAR=Skills, Tests, Achievement, and Recognition

 STARSkate is a Skate Canada program that offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of

-Currently there are two Pre-star/Star 1 sessions offered each week (Saturday & Sunday).
+Currently there are two PreStar sessions offered each week (Saturday & Wednesday).
 Some skaters wish to skate more than once a week at this level.
-For skaters who have passed CanSkate Stage 3, it is recommended that the second session be a CanSkate session.
-For skaters who have passed Stage 4 or higher, a CanSkate session or a Junior session can be added as a second session.
+For skaters who have passed CanSkate Stage 3, it is recommended that the second session be a PreStar session but can also be a CanSkate session.
+For skaters who have passed Stage 5 or higher, a Junior session can be added as a second session.
 For skaters choosing to skate in the Junior program, a private coach is required.
 (See further information below).
 As moving from group lessons to private coaching is a big step for young skaters, it is best to seek the advice of one of the clubs Professional Coaches regarding the best placement for your child.
 Skaters entering the Junior program must be motivated to practice skills independently for part of each session.
-Not all skaters are ready for this step and therefore may benefit from more time in a group setting ( ie. CanSkate).
+Not all skaters are ready for this step and therefore may benefit from more time in a group setting ( ie. PreStar or CanSkate).

 As skaters in the Junior program develop more advanced skating skills, the club will move skaters into the Intermediate and Senior programs.
 This helps keep ice sessions safe, as skaters of similar abilities will skate together.
 Moving skaters from the Junior program also allows the club to introduce new skaters to figure skating.

-The club has executive members representing the Pre-junior/Junior, Intermediate and Senior programs.
-Coordinators are available to answer any questions on their respective programs.
+The club has an executive member representing the PreStar/Junior, Intermediate and Senior programs.
+This person is available to answer any questions about these programs.
 Contact information is available on the web site.

 At the STARSkate levels, skaters begin preparing to attempt Skate Canada tests.
-Star 1-5 tests will occur during a normal practice time, with your child’s coach as the evaluator.
-Once your skater has completed a test, he/she will be given a paper copy of the test results for your skater and coach to review.
+Star 1-5 tests and Star 6-Gold Skills will occur during a normal practice time, with your child’s coach as the evaluator.
+Once your skater has completed a test, they will be given a paper copy of the test results for your skater and coach to review.
 It is important that you keep all test records in a safe place as proof of all tests passed.

-Once your skater completes the star 5 testing, they will advances to high level test day.
+Once your skater completes the star 5 testing, they will advance to high level test day.
 These tests will occur on a scheduled test day with a Skate Canada evaluator.
-Skaters attempting these tests are expected to wear competition outfits.
-Girls should wear a skating dress and tights.
-Boys are expected to wear black skating pants.
-A sweater without a hood is permitted for warm up.
+Skaters attempting these tests are expected to wear competition outfits or all black, it is best to check with your skaters professional coach for their expectations as they may differ depending on the type of test.

 Tests are attempted in the areas of: